 26. Hill Country, Texas

 While not exactly a singular location, hill country in Texas is more of a strip than a destination.
 Between Houston and San Antonio along the highways at the big state parks, Blue Bonnets are in bloom everywhere during March and April.

-The beauty of the Texan countryside is even more apparent during this time of year, making it a great place to embark on a road trip or even just a weekend scenic drive.
+The beauty of the Texan countryside is even more apparent during this time of year, making it a great place to embark on a tour of its popular wineries, or even just a weekend scenic drive.

 25. Macon, Georgia

 Did you know that Macon is the cherry blossom capital of the world?
 No, it’s not Japan or Washington, D.C.!
 With 350,000 cherry trees blossoming each year at the end of March, Macon truly is the perfect place to see these beauties in bloom.